 All requests for access to VMS data must be made to the Secretariat by electronic means by a VMS Point of Contact as specified in paragraph 7 of Annex 2 of this CMM.
 Other than the specific purposes set out in paragraphs 23 to 27 of this CMM, the Secretariat shall only provide VMS data to a requesting Member or CNCP where the VMS data relates to vessels flagged to other Members or CNCPs that have provided prior written consent through their VMS Point of Contact for the data to be shared.
 The Secretariat shall only provide VMS data in accordance with the Security and Confidentiality Requirements at Annex 2 of this CMM.

-A Member or CNCP may request VMS data for their own flagged vessels from the Secretariat.
+A Member or CNCP may request VMS data for their own flagged vessels from the Secretariat using the appropriate template available via the non-public section of the SPRFMO website.

+21bis as per paragraph 7 and subject to paragraph 20, VMS data may also be requested by Scientific Committee members using the appropriate template available via the SPRFMO website

 Use and Release of VMS Data not Requiring the Consent of the Member or CNCP